Keyboard shortcuts

 Hot-Reload

 Border settings are hot-reloaded.
-Changes to width, corner_style, focused, and monocle colors take effect immediately.
+Changes to width, corner_style, and any [borders.colors] entry take effect immediately, including flipping unfocused = "none" on or off.